 - 1.3.1 The SmartCode is an option for development in the City of Lawrence, Kansas and exists parallel to the existing Development Code of The City of Lawrence, Kansas (Development Code).
 Once a Developer or landowner makes application for the development of their property pursuant to the SmartCode they shall be bound by the provisions of the SmartCode and prohibited from using the Development Code unless stated otherwise in the Smart Code. - 1.3.2 The provisions of this Code, when in conflict, shall take precedence over those of other codes, ordinances, regulations and standards except the adopted Fire Codes (Chapter 8 of the Code of the City of Lawrence) and the Building and Construction Codes (Chapter 5 of the Code of the City of Lawrence) (collectively the "Local Health and Safety Codes") and Article 12 Floodplain Management Regulations of the Land Development Code as well as the Conservation of Historic Resources Code (Chapter 22 of the Code of the City of Lawrence).
-Nothing in this Code shall be interpreted as requiring a violation of State or Federal law. - 1.3.3 Except where this Code provides for an appeal to another quasi-judicial or administrative body, any person, official or agency aggrieved by a final decision on an application provided for in this Code desiring to appeal said decision shall file the appeal in the district court of Douglas County within thirty (30) days of the making of the decision. - 1.3.4 Terms used throughout this Code shall be defined in the Article 7 Definitions of Terms.
-Those terms not defined in Article 7 shall be accorded their commonly ac-
+Nothing in this Code shall be interpreted as requiring a violation of State or Federal law. - 1.3.3 Except where this Code provides for an appeal to another quasi-judicial or administrative body, any person, official or agency aggrieved by a final decision on an application provided for in this Code desiring to appeal said decision shall file the appeal in the district court of Douglas County within thirty (30) days of the making of the decision. - 1.3.4 Except where otherwise specifically provided in this Code, the Director of Planning and Development Services shall be the administrative official charged with

-- cepted meanings.
-In the event of conflicts between these definitions and those of any other laws or ordinances of Lawrence, Kansas, those of this Code shall take precedence related to the use and application of this Code. - 1.3.5 The Article 7 Definitions of Terms contains regulatory language that is part of this Code. - 1.3.6 If any provision or provisions of this Code shall be held to be invalid, illegal, unenforceable or in conflict with existing laws, the validity, legality and enforceability of the remaining provisions shall not in any way be affected or impaired. - 1.3.7 All SmartCode applications shall comply with the following sections of Article 11, General Development Standards, of the Land Development Code. - 20-1104 Performance Agreements; Guarantees - 20-1106 Agreement Not to Protest Formation of a Benefit District - 1.3.8 Retail Market Impact Anaylsis - a.
+- interpreting and enforcing the provision of this Code. - 1.3.5 Terms used throughout this Code shall be defined in the Article 7 Definitions of Terms.
+Those terms not defined in Article 7 shall be accorded their commonly accepted meanings.
+In the event of conflicts between these definitions and those of any other laws or ordinances of Lawrence, Kansas, those of this Code shall take precedence related to the use and application of this Code. - 1.3.6 The Article 7 Definitions of Terms contains regulatory language that is part of this Code. - 1.3.7 If any provision or provisions of this Code shall be held to be invalid, illegal, unenforceable or in conflict with existing laws, the validity, legality and enforceability of the remaining provisions shall not in any way be affected or impaired. - 1.3.8 All SmartCode applications shall comply with the following sections of Article 11, General Development Standards, of the Land Development Code.
+20-1104 Performance Agreements; Guarantees 20-1106 Agreement Not to Protest Formation of a Benefit District - 1.3.9 Retail Market Impact Anaylsis - a.
 Applicability - An independent market analysis shall be required for all SmartCode applications, including rezonings, that could result in 100,000 square feet or more of additional floor area for retail businesses in the City.
-Developments that would create less than 100,000 square feet of added retail space in the City or those that would reoccupy retail space that is already part of the City's retail database, whether currently occupied or currently vacant, shall be exempt from the independent market impact analysis. - See 20-1107 (b) through (e) of the Land Development Code for Market Analysis criteria and process. - 1.3.9 Traffic Impact Study
+Developments that would create less than 100,000 square feet of added retail space in the City or those that would reoccupy retail space that is already part of the City's retail database, whether currently occupied or currently vacant, shall be exempt from the independent market impact analysis. - See 20-1107 (b) through (e) of the Land Development Code for Market Analysis criteria and process. - 1.3.10 Traffic Impact Study